The above ads are Google-sponsored.

 I utilized many sources for the technical knowledge on this website.
 Much came from my experiences, even as far back when the /2 models were sold new ...and, my involvement became much deeper when the /5 & /6 were the models being sold by dealers, as I was the Chief Technician & 'Head of the Shop' at a BMW dealership.
 For a long time I traveled & did trouble-shooting for several other shops when they had 'problems'.
 In other words, I was a 'Hired Troubleshooter'.
 I made extensive notes & I used a high percentage of these notes for this website.
 Information also came from my experiences from being an Owner & Wrench on a number BMW bikes (I have over 650,000 miles on BMW bikes, most is on Airheads); and, from experiences at my own BMW repair shop.
 I collected information & made notes from information from Butler & Smith (some came from The Flanders Company, the West Coast distributor for BMW ever so long ago).
 Butler & Smith were the East Coast located BMW importers/distributors before the present BMWNA.
 After leaving my position as chief tech, I retained access to BMWNA-provided Technical Bulletins for many years.
 I obtained information from BMW dealerships, independent mechanics & shops, two official Friends Of The Marque (especially noticeable was my friendship with OAK, Orlando Okleshen), ....&... from owners.
 I had direct access to BMWNA (names will NOT be released by me).
 I had access to some information directly from the BMW factory.
 I strongly tried to keep up with all Airheads problems, factory bulletins, etc. I did the same for the early Oilheads and early K bikes.
 In addition, owners' input can be quite helpful, and even a necessity, whether about some hardly-known or unknown tech or problem, or asking questions & asking for help, on such as the Airheads internet mailing list, etc. After 60+ years of working on BMW bikes, I still learn things, & certainly I learn from teaching (Docendo Discimus).

 There have been other sources come forward, ....especially since ~ 2001.
 These 'other sources' are often professional wrenches; who provide information, sometimes new ways of looking at things, & sometimes provide updated part numbers, information on parts fitment problems, etc. Input from known reliable sources, such as "guru's", & other professionals, are often acknowledged by name and often by links in my website.
 As noted, owners & riders also provide ideas for technical repair information/responses ...and I especially appreciate them contacting me when errors, even typos, are seen.
-There are a few private owners (and a couple of repair companies) who are now doing excellent websites and even doing videos on repairs, restorations, etc. I add links in this website to articles or websites...but, never EVER for my profit.
+There are a few private owners (and a couple of repair companies) who are now doing excellent websites and even doing videos on repairs, restorations, etc. I add links in this website to articles or websites...but, NEVER EVER for my profit.

-I had input from oil, tire and other manufacturer's from personal contacts & correspondence.
+I had private, privileged input from oil, tire and other manufacturer's from personal contacts & correspondence.
 Information on fuels, oils & greases, etc., came somewhat from my own testing & experience, but I obtained major information from engineering folks involved.
 This was also true for other items.
 I also attended college-level & industry engineering level seminars, etc., on subjects like lubrication.
 Information from engineers in various companies can be of particularly good use; many spoke freely directly to me.
 Many (including my contacts at BMWNA) could have been fired for providing insider information (I had contacts for just about anything and everything).
 That was also the case with some other sources.
 I had input from BMW factory engineering and production folks....mostly unquotable attributable.
-In most instances I managed to put the information into this website without me endangering their jobs by direct quotation and attribution.
+I managed to put the information into this website without me endangering their jobs by direct quotation and attribution.

 Many pages in this website, including, but hardly exclusively, https://bmwmotorcycletech.info/references.htm and https://bmwmotorcycletech.info/url.htm, will list or link to other people's websites or E-addresses.
 This does not mean I necessarily endorse them or their information, even if some of these people I have worked with personally.
 I have numerous links on this website to websites or articles where I have had no or very little input, where I find information that might be valuable to you.
 In some instances I even provide links to articles where I disagree.
 I usually explain such.
 In quite a few instances I have not done articles on some subject because they were already well or adequately done by others.
 I will typically tell you where to find those articles, perhaps by a link and/or description.
 In some instances I have helped others do their articles, to be published in MOA-ON (BMW-ON), or other magazines, or on-line.
-I also have done seminars at BMWMOA National Rallies, Airheads TechDays, taught and otherwise spoke at SuperTech a couple of times, and I expect to continue to do seminars, etc....but this is definitely going to be increasingly seldom, due to my slowly failing health.
+I also have done seminars at BMWMOA National Rallies, Airheads TechDays, taught and otherwise spoke at SuperTech a couple of times, and I expect to continue to do seminars, etc....but this is definitely going to be increasingly seldom, due to my failing health.

 I have put many thousands of hours of labor into this website.
 That is NOT an exaggeration.
 I continue to update & work on it.
 I doubt I will ever stop while I am still capable.